MCAS Yuma Range SOP STAO 3710.6J

 Ground Tracking System

 - Requesting units conducting ground operations must submit a completed Concept of Operations (CONOPs), Scheme of Maneuver (SOM), and Special Instructions (SPINS).
-This information shall be submitted to the Range Safety Officer no later than sixty (60) days from the training date.
+This information shall be submitted to the Range Training Officer no later than sixty (60) days from the training date.
 Without this information submitted within the required time, the training shall be denied.
+Example CONOPS

 - For pre-approved Weapon Danger Zone Profiles, please also see the RFMSS Library.

 - MCAS Yuma Ordnance Matrices (See Sta) 3710.6J, Appendix C at the top of this page) (Identifies the types of ordnance allowed on each target)

 Requesting a Range Facility Management Support System (RFMSS "Rif-

 Miss") Account (Web Based Range Scheduling System)